Silicon Valley Bank: Business model

 The bank's customers were primarily businesses and people in the technology, life science, healthcare, private equity, venture capital and premium wine industries.
 According to the Federal Reserve, the bank’s client base has been heavily concentrated in venture capital-backed (VC-backed) and early-stage start-up firms, with an emphasis on emerging entrepreneurs and investors.
 It was influential among start-up businesses in India, being unusually willing to serve C corporations whose founders lacked Social Security numbers.
 Despite banking a high-tech sector, the bank was criticized for relying on old technology and lacking biometric authentication.

-In December 2022, 56% of the bank’s loan portfolio were loans to venture capital firms and private equity firms, secured by their limited partner commitments and used to make investments in private companies, 14% of its loans were mortgages to high-net-worth individuals, and 24% of its loans were to technology and health care companies, including 9% of all loans which were to early and growth-stage startup companies.
+In December 2022, 56% of the bank’s loan portfolio were loans to venture capital firms and private equity firms, secured by their limited partner commitments and used to make investments in private companies; 14% of its loans were mortgages to high-net-worth individuals; and 24% of its loans were to technology and health care companies, including 9% of all loans made to early and growth-stage startup companies.
 Silicon Valley Bank required an exclusive relationship of those borrowing from the bank.

 In February 2023, Forbes listed the bank as #20 of "America's Best Banks" with a 13.8% return on equity.
 As of March 2023, Moody's Investors Service rated the bank's loan portfolio as conservative and high-performing, with the bank's overseas subsidiaries holding $13.9 billion in deposits.

 The bank’s underlying profit model has also been described as a “high interest margin” strategy based on credit support for VC firms in need of liquidity.
 In October 2024, Fortune described the model as “chasing yield,” claiming the strategy contributed to the bank’s collapse.